Mateusz-Ramotowski-Poland/Hangman-Game-Vanilia-JS/README.md

 * JS(ES6+)
 * Canvas API

-I was using chrome developer tools for testing my application.
+I was using Chrome developer tools for testing my application.

 ## Features
 - The application shows messages for the player: number of lives/score, message about winning and losing.